Trump to return to White House early from Florida vacation | Federal News Network

-The White House announced the abrupt change in the president’s schedule late Wednesday, hours after Sen. Josh Hawley, R-Mo., said he will raise objections when Congress meets on Jan.
-6 to affirm President-elect Joe Biden’s victory in the November election.
+The White House announced the abrupt change in the president’s schedule late Wednesday, hours after Sen. Josh Hawley, R-Mo., said he will raise objections next week when Congress meets to affirm President-elect Joe Biden’s victory in the November election.

-The Republican challenge is a futile attempt intended to keep Trump in power, and a path the president has pursued after his campaign lost scores of legal challenges to the election outcome, including at the Supreme Court, and the Electoral College certified Biden’s 306-232 win.
+It’s a futile attempt to remain in power that Trump has been pushing following the failure of scores of legal challenges to the election outcome by his campaign, including at the Supreme Court.

-Trump’s early return comes as tensions escalate between the United States and Iran in the final weeks of his administration.
-There is concern in Washington that Iran could order further military retaliation for the U.S. killing last Jan.
-3 of top Iranian military commander Gen. Qassem Soleimani.
-Iran’s initial response, five days after that deadly U.S. drone strike, was a ballistic missile attack on a military base in Iraq that caused brain concussion injuries to about 100 U.S. troops.

-Iranian-supported Shiite militia groups launched a rocket attack on the U.S. Embassy compound in Baghdad on Dec.
-20. No one was killed, but Trump said days later that Iran was on notice.

-Trump, accompanied by his wife, Melania, arrived at his Mar-a-Lago home in Florida after dark on Dec.
-23 and spent practically the entire vacation focused on trying to subvert the voters’ will from last month’s election.

-Iran was an exception as he stayed mum on many other major developments during the holiday break, including a Christmas Day bombing in Nashville, Tennessee, the discovery in California and Colorado of a new and apparently more contagious variant of the coronavirus, and the death Tuesday of Rep.-elect Luke Letlow, R-La., from COVID-19 complications.

-Trump’s schedule change means he will miss the glitzy New Year’s Eve party held annually at Mar-a-Lago.
+The schedule change also means Trump will miss the glitzy New Year’s Eve party held annually at his private Mar-a-Lago club in Palm Beach.

 Neither Trump nor the White House explained why he decided to shorten a vacation that had been expected to end on Friday.

+Trump, accompanied by his wife, Melania, arrived at his Mar-a-Lago home after dark on Dec.
+23 and spent practically the entire vacation focused on the futile attempt to overturn the election he lost to Biden.
+That includes the effort to have Republican lawmakers challenge the vote when Congress meets Jan.
+6 to affirm Biden’s 306-232 win in the Electoral College.

-Despite the plan by Hawley and group of Republicans in the Democratic-controlled House to object on Trump’s behalf during the counting of electoral votes, the challenge will not prevent Biden from being sworn in as president, and Sen. Kamala Harris, D-Calif., a Black woman of South Asian descent, from becoming vice president.
+A group of Republicans in the Democratic-controlled House already had said they will object on Trump’s behalf during the Jan.
+6 count of electoral votes.
+They needed at least one senator to join them to force votes in both chambers, and Hawley stepped up.

+The GOP objections, however, will not prevent Biden from being sworn in as president on Jan.
+20, and Sen. Kamala Harris, D-Calif., a Black woman of South Asian descent, from becoming vice president.

 During his vacation, Trump also took near daily swipes on Twitter at Georgia Republican Gov. Brian Kemp and other state elections officials over his loss to Biden in that state.